finbourne/lusid-sdk-python-preview/sdk/docs/CalendarsApi.md

 as_at = '2013-10-20T19:20:30+01:00' # datetime | Optional AsAt for searching the calendar store.
 Defaults to Latest. (optional)

     try:
-        # [EXPERIMENTAL] Generate an ordered schedule of dates.
+        # [EXPERIMENTAL] GenerateSchedule: Generate an ordered schedule of dates.
         api_response = api_instance.generate_schedule(scope, valuation_schedule, as_at=as_at)
         pprint(api_response)
     except ApiException as e: